-- Regulation 5(1) of the Accounts and Audit Regulations 2015 (the Regulations), require that 'A relevant authority (including fire authorities) must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - Section 112 of the Local Government Finance Act 1988 requires that the CFA, '...shall make arrangements for the proper administration of its financial affairs' and to ensure that '...one of its officers has responsibility for the administration of those affairs'.
-Within the CFA this officer is the Treasurer and this is reflected in the CFA's Constitution, both at 9.4 'Functions of the Treasurer' and also Financial Procedure Rule 23.1 'Audit and Irregularities' i.e. that 'The Treasurer is responsible for ensuring the provision of an internal audit service'. - The relationship between the head of the internal audit activity, namely the HoIAS, and the Treasurer is of particular importance in local government.
-The CIPFA Statement on the Role of the Chief Financial Officer (CFO) in Local Government states that the CFO must: - a. ensure an effective internal audit function is resourced and maintained - b. ensure that the authority has put in place effective arrangements for internal audit of the control environment - c. support the authority's internal audit arrangements - d. ensure that the audit committee receives the necessary advice and information, so that both functions can operate effectively

-- At the CFA, the CFO/Treasurer: - a. contributes to and agrees the overall annual internal audit plan - b. receives periodic updates on progress and performance against the plan and approves major variations before they are reported to the Committee - c. commissions (or approves) unplanned audits - d. determines internal audit resources - e. reviews maintenance of standards
+- 6.1.
+The Accounts and Audit Regulations 2015 (the Regulations), require that 'A relevant authority (including fire authorities) must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - 6.2.
+Section 112 of the Local Government Finance Act 1988 requires that the CFA, '...shall make arrangements for the proper administration of its financial affairs' and to ensure that '...one of its officers has responsibility for the administration of those affairs'.
+Within the CFA this officer is the Treasurer, and this is reflected in the CFA's Constitution, both at 9.4 'Functions of the Treasurer' and also Financial Procedure Rule 23.1 'Audit and Irregularities' i.e. that 'The Treasurer is responsible for ensuring the provision of an internal audit service'. - 6.3.
+The relationship between the head of the internal audit activity, namely the HolAS, and the Treasurer is of particular importance in local government.
+The CIPFA Statement on the Role of the Chief Financial Officer (CFO) in public service organisations (September 2023) states that the CFO: - a. works closely with the organisation's internal audit team, and recognises the team's role in providing assurance in respect of the organisation's governance, risk management and internal control frameworks - b. acknowledges the internal audit team's role in helping the organisation to learn from others and to improve continuously the way that it works - supports the head of internal audit in the fulfilment of their role, but does not seek to direct or to control the work of the internal audit team. - 6.4.
+At the CFA, the Treasurer/CFO: - a. contributes to and agrees the overall annual internal audit plan - b. receives periodic updates on progress and performance against the plan and approves major variations before they are reported to the Committee - c. commissions (or approves) unplanned audits - d. determines LCCIAS resources and approves the boundaries and limits for any external trading - e. reviews maintenance of standards